talibhussain490/Product-listing-page/README.md

 # Product-listing-page
 its a assingment for a company.
-A non functionally site which mad by me, and the stack used Html, advance css and vanilla javascript.
+A non functionally site which made by me, and the stack used Html, advance css and vanilla javascript.